PhantomAppDevelopment/firebase-as3/auth/README.md

 }
 ```

-We created another `URLRequest` with 2 parameters:
+We created another `URLRequest` with 3 parameters:

 * `requestUri` is the URI that contains the `code`, this code will be parsed by the Google Identity Toolkit service and then used to retrieve the logged in user profile information from the choosen provider.
 * `sessionId` is from the very start when we requested the `authUri`.
+* `returnSecureToken` is required to obtain a `refreshToken` that will later be exchanged for an `access_token` to authenticate against Firebase Database and Storage.

 Now we add the `registerComplete` function that will contain the logged in user information.